Common email scams

 We typically use email to contact our customers.
 The information below can help you make sure it’s really us reaching out, and not somebody trying to gain access to your account.

-Fraudsters can easily fake the “friendly name” in the senders email address.
-In the following example the email address might appear to be from “PayPal Services” but is really from email@example.com.
+Fraudsters can easily fake the “friendly name” in the sender’s email address.
+For example, an email can appear to be from “PayPal Services,” but actually be from

 Here are some common scams where fraudsters use spoofed emails:

 "You've been paid."
-Some fraudsters use spoofed emails to try to trick you into thinking that you have received a payment.
-The fraudster wants what you are selling for free.
-Log into your PayPal account and check that you were paid before you send anything.
+Some fraudsters try to trick you into thinking that you've received a payment.
+They want what you're selling for free.
+Before you ship anything, log into your PayPal account and check that you were actually paid.

 "You have been paid too much."
-Fraudsters may send a spoofed email saying that you have been paid more than what you are asking for.
-For example, the fraudster sends you a spoofed email that says that you have been paid $500 for a camera that you listed at $300!
-He then asks you to send him the camera, and the extra $200 that he paid you by mistake-or maybe just $150 as a way to apologize for your extra trouble.
-He wants your camera and your money.
+Fraudsters may try to convince you that you've been paid more than you were owed.
+For example, a spoofed email says that you’ve been paid $500 for a camera you listed at $300!
+The sender asks you to ship the camera in addition to the extra $200 you were “paid” by mistake.
+In this example, the scammer wants your camera AND your money, but hasn’t actually paid you at all.
 Don't fall for it!
-Simply log into your PayPal account and check that you were paid before you send anything.
+Simply log into your PayPal account and check that you were paid before sending anything.

 An email from PayPal will:

 - Come from paypal.com.
-Scammers can easily fake the “friendly name” but it is more difficult to fake the full name so check the full name to be more certain.
-A sender name like “PayPal Service zxk1942R3@gmail.com" is not a message from PayPal.
-But sophisticated scammers can sometimes fake the full name, so you need to look for other clues.
+Scammers can easily fake the “friendly name,” but it’s more difficult to fake the full name.
+A sender like “PayPal Service (zxk1942R3@gmail.com)" is not a message from PayPal.
+But sophisticated scammers can sometimes fake the full name, so look for other clues.

 An email from PayPal won't: